 – People with tattoos are passionate – and they want more ink!
 92% of people with one or more tattoos are looking to get another.
 There’s even a social media platform called Tattoodo.
 It’s designed just for tattoo lovers and professionals.

 It’s simple, but it’s not easy.
 With the right training, dedication, and hard work, anyone can become a successful tattoo artist.

 According to Business Insider, the global tattoo industry is worth about $50 billion USD.
 All kinds of artists learn how to tattoo, so they can earn a piece of that market.

 Graphic designers can work on their portfolios by practicing tattooing.
 Learning how to actually create tattoos can become a second source of income.
 Likewise, a talented visual artist can draw (and sell) sketches for tattoo artists to use with clients.

 College students with the right skills can use tattooing to pay their bills.
 Tattooing allows artists to translate a talent for drawing into a viable career path.
 Students can use tattooing as a “side hustle” while they pursue their higher education.
 It’s more fun and more rewarding than driving for Uber.

 Tattooing amateurs and body modification enthusiasts can take their hobby and make it their job.
 Turn your passion into your profession.
 Take your personal interests and make an investment in yourself.

 Body Art & Soul Tattoos provides training in the arts and a trade, all at the same time.
 We teach you a craft you can use for a lifetime and most of our lead artists today started as art students then came to us to pursue their dreams.
-After you graduate from B.A.S’s 1 year full-time or 2 year part-time apprenticeship program, we guarantee you a job offer in one of our shops.
+After you complete your tattoo apprenticeship, we guarantee you a job offer in one of our shops.